remnrem/luna-doc/docs/tut/tut4.md

 ![img](../img/rt19.png)

-The `ftr-dir` option we used for the `SPINDLES` command means that Luna will have written an [FTR annotation file](../ref/annotations.md#ftr-files) (or _feature_ file) to the `annots/` folder.
-We can load those FTR files in as new annotations to be attached to the current EDF.
-(Luna will complain if the implied ID in the FTR file name does not match the ID of the attached EDF):
+The `annot` option we used for the `SPINDLES` command means that Luna will have written an [.annot file](../ref/annotations.md#annot) to the `edfs/` folder.
+We can load those annotation files in as new annotations to be attached to the current EDF.
 ```
-ladd.annot.file( "annots/id_nsrr02_feature_spindles-EEG1-wavelet-11.ftr")
-ladd.annot.file( "annots/id_nsrr02_feature_spindles-EEG1-wavelet-15.ftr")
+ladd.annot.file( "edfs/spindles-nsrr01.annot" )
 ```

-Now, when we ask for a list of attached annotations, we'll see two new ones:
+Now, when we ask for a list of attached annotations, we'll see a new one, `spindles`:

 ```
 lannots()
 ```
 ```
- [1] "NREM1"                    "NREM2"
+ [1] "NREM1"             "NREM2"             "NREM3"
- [3] "NREM3"                    "REM"
- [5] "apnea_obstructive"        "arousal_standard"
+ [4] "REM"               "apnea_obstructive" "arousal_standard"
- [7] "artifact_SpO2"            "desat"
+ [7] "artifact_SpO2"     "desat"             "hypopnea"
- [9] "hypopnea"                 "spindles-EEG1-wavelet-11"
-[11] "spindles-EEG1-wavelet-15" "wake"
+[10] "spindles"          "wake"
 ```

 Here we'll focus on the fast spindles; for convenience, we'll save the long annotation name as the variable `sp.label`:

 ```
-sp.label <- "spindles-EEG1-wavelet-15"
+sp.label <- "spindles"
 ```

 We'll then use the `lannots()` function with a annotation _class_ name